A public enquiry into the lack of clinical care for Pauline Toms by NHS Forth Valley & NHS Greater Glasgow and Clyde

 Pauline had to pay privately, to gain an accurate assessment of her condition and was given the new diagnosis of Pan-enteric dysmotility, which effectively means her whole digestive system has shut down.
 She has been told she requires URGENT surgery to re-site her failing stoma and repair all 7 hernias.
 She was referred to Glasgow Royal Infirmary, but the consultant there doesn’t accept her diagnosis from one of Scotland’s top Professors and has refused to operate.
 Pauline cannot eat.
 She is severely dehydrated, but has been told to cut back on fluid intake.
 She has blockages throughout her small intestine, her abdomen is extremely deformed and enlarged and she is rapidly losing weight.
 So how can any human being survive like this, let alone someone with complex conditions Pauline has?
 If infection from the massive blockages throughout her digestive system and failing stoma doesn’t kill her, the high risk of strangulation of the bowel will.

-We want a public enquiry into the lack of clinical care for Pauline Toms by NHS Forth Valley & NHS Greater Glasgow and Clyde
+Lynn mckeown needs your help with “A public enquiry into the lack of clinical care for Pauline Toms by NHS Forth Valley & NHS Greater Glasgow and Clyde”.
+Join Lynn and 1,945 supporters today.